DataFire/Integrations/integrations/generated/google_compute/README.md

   * id `string`: [Output Only] The unique identifier for the resource.
 This identifier is defined by the server.
   * interconnectAttachments `array`: [Output Only] A list of the URLs of all InterconnectAttachments configured to use this Interconnect.
     * items `string`
-  * interconnectType `string` (values: DEDICATED, IT_PRIVATE)
+  * interconnectType `string` (values: DEDICATED, IT_PRIVATE): Type of interconnect.
+Note that "IT_PRIVATE" has been deprecated in favor of "DEDICATED"
   * kind `string`: [Output Only] Type of the resource.
 Always compute#interconnect for interconnects.
-  * linkType `string` (values: LINK_TYPE_ETHERNET_10G_LR)
+  * linkType `string` (values: LINK_TYPE_ETHERNET_10G_LR): Type of link requested.
+This field indicates speed of each of the links in the bundle, not the entire bundle.
+Only 10G per link is allowed for a dedicated interconnect.
+Options: Ethernet_10G_LR
   * location `string`: URL of the InterconnectLocation object that represents where this connection is to be provisioned.
   * name `string`: Name of the resource.
 Provided by the client when the resource is created.
 The name must be 1-63 characters long, and comply with RFC1035.
 Specifically, the name must be 1-63 characters long and match the regular expression [a-z]([-a-z0-9]*[a-z0-9])? which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
   * nocContactEmail `string`: Email address to contact the customer NOC for operations and maintenance notifications regarding this Interconnect.
 If specified, this will be used for notifications in addition to all other forms described, such as Stackdriver logs alerting and Cloud Notifications.
-  * operationalStatus `string` (values: ACTIVE, OS_ACTIVE, OS_UNPROVISIONED, UNPROVISIONED): [Output Only] The current status of whether or not this Interconnect is functional.
+  * operationalStatus `string` (values: OS_ACTIVE, OS_UNPROVISIONED): [Output Only] The current status of whether or not this Interconnect is functional.
   * peerIpAddress `string`: [Output Only] IP address configured on the customer side of the Interconnect link.
 The customer should configure this IP address during turnup when prompted by Google NOC.
 This can be used only for ping tests.
   * provisionedLinkCount `integer`: [Output Only] Number of links actually provisioned in this interconnect.
   * requestedLinkCount `integer`: Target number of physical links in the link bundle, as requested by the customer.
   * selfLink `string`: [Output Only] Server-defined URL for the resource.

 ### InterconnectAttachment
-* InterconnectAttachment `object`: Protocol definitions for Mixer API to support InterconnectAttachment.
-Next available tag: 23
+* InterconnectAttachment `object`: Represents an InterconnectAttachment (VLAN attachment) resource.
+For more information, see  Creating VLAN Attachments. (== resource_for beta.interconnectAttachments ==) (== resource_for v1.interconnectAttachments ==)
   * cloudRouterIpAddress `string`: [Output Only] IPv4 address + prefix length to be configured on Cloud Router Interface for this interconnect attachment.
   * creationTimestamp `string`: [Output Only] Creation timestamp in RFC3339 text format.
   * customerRouterIpAddress `string`: [Output Only] IPv4 address + prefix length to be configured on the customer router subinterface for this interconnect attachment.
   * description `string`: An optional description of this resource.
-Provide this property when you create the resource.
   * googleReferenceId `string`: [Output Only] Google reference ID, to be used when raising support tickets with Google or otherwise to debug backend connectivity issues.
   * id `string`: [Output Only] The unique identifier for the resource.
 This identifier is defined by the server.
   * interconnect `string`: URL of the underlying Interconnect object that this attachment's traffic will traverse through.
   * kind `string`: [Output Only] Type of the resource.
 Always compute#interconnectAttachment for interconnect attachments.
   * name `string`: Name of the resource.
 Provided by the client when the resource is created.
 The name must be 1-63 characters long, and comply with RFC1035.
 Specifically, the name must be 1-63 characters long and match the regular expression [a-z]([-a-z0-9]*[a-z0-9])? which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
-  * operationalStatus `string` (values: ACTIVE, OS_ACTIVE, OS_UNPROVISIONED, UNPROVISIONED): [Output Only] The current status of whether or not this interconnect attachment is functional.
+  * operationalStatus `string` (values: OS_ACTIVE, OS_UNPROVISIONED): [Output Only] The current status of whether or not this interconnect attachment is functional.
   * privateInterconnectInfo [InterconnectAttachmentPrivateInfo](#interconnectattachmentprivateinfo)
   * region `string`: [Output Only] URL of the region where the regional interconnect attachment resides.
+You must specify this field as part of the HTTP request URL.
+It is not settable as a field in the request body.
   * router `string`: URL of the cloud router to be used for dynamic routing.
 This router must be in the same region as this InterconnectAttachment.
 The InterconnectAttachment will automatically connect the Interconnect to the network & region within which the Cloud Router is configured.
   * selfLink `string`: [Output Only] Server-defined URL for the resource.